Majid Habibi

 Majid Habibi (مجيد حبیبی; born December 20, 1981) is an Iranian voice actor.
 He is known for Persian voice acting for films, animations, documentaries, video games, film trailers, television advertisements, radio advertisements, network promotions, radio or audio dramas, puppet shows, audiobooks and television programs.

 His fame started in 2006 for dubbing Otis character in Barnyard (2006) that received a lot of reception in Iran and home video but broadcasting prevented it from playing on channels because of showing cows breast in the animation.
 From other Habibi's works in voice acting that became very popular among people is Megamind (2010) that also this animation was banned from broadcasting because of Satanism symbol and showing American culture but received a lot of reception in home video and won best man voice actor in the second voice acting festival.

 He graduated from Soore University with a Bachelor of Arts in Cultural Management.

 Early life

-From a very early age, he showed an interest in learning martial arts such as Judo, Kyokushin, Pro Wrestling, and Wado-Ryu Karate.
-And then as a young adult, he started to practice Wushu by the famous coaches, Mohammad PourGholami and Masoud Jafari.
-Due to strong desire for this martial art, he kept on practicing for years and achieved considerable success and became champion and vice-champion in 2000 and 2001 in the state championship.
-He was also considered as a coach and judge.
+From an early age, he showed an interest in learning martial arts such as Judo, Kyokushin, Pro Wrestling, and Wado-Ryu Karate.
+As a young adult, he started to practice Wushu under coaches, Mohammad PourGholami and Masoud Jafari.
+He continued practicing the sport for several years and became champion and runner-up in state championships in 2000 and 2000.
+He also worked as a coach and judge.

-In his early thirties, as his heart was filled with longing for dubbing art, he joined the Glory Dubbing Group, while he suffered from slipped disc and had to quit his favorite sport; and that was a time of great sorrow for him.
-But the attraction of dubbing was so great that he could decrease his sadness and try his best to learn more and more and get experience of it.
-Admitting that there are thousands of ways to reach the goal, he believes in divine Providence.
+In his early thirties, he joined the Glory Dubbing Group after developing an interest in dubbing.
+Around the same time, he stopped participating in martial arts because of a slipped disc injury.
+He later continued pursuing work in dubbing and voice acting.